 (v) Infrared radiations

-(b) Gamma rays has the highest penetrating power.
+(b) Gamma rays have the highest penetrating power.

 (a) Arrange the following radiations in the order of their increasing wavelength: